 - Rural residential population projections;

 - Interconnected surface water depletion.

-The work groups began meeting in summer 2020 and the GSAs anticipate that all work will be complete in February 2021.
-The meetings are facilitated by a neutral facilitator from the Consensus and Collaboration Program with CSU Sacramento.
-The work group products were shared with the Board and Advisory Committees of the GSAs, and will be used to develop the water budgets and Sustainable Management Criteria for Interconnected Surface Water.
+The work groups began meeting in summer 2020 and were facilitated by a neutral facilitator from the Consensus and Collaboration Program with CSU Sacramento.
+The work group products were shared with the Board and Advisory Committees of the GSAs, and used to develop the water budgets and Sustainable Management Criteria for Interconnected Surface Water.